 The new twin, tied arch structure consists of 15-span structures, each with 14 piers and two abutments.
 The superstructures are 52 feet wide, each consisting of an eight-inch reinforced concrete deck supported by 3,093 linear feet of welded plate girder approach spans and 910 linear feet of tied arch span over the navigation channel.
 Although box section arch tie girders were typical on bridges of this type, these structures utilized an I-shaped section.
-This design choice greatly simplified connecting details and fabrication while reducing the potential for harmful secondary stresses.
+The replacement design also greatly simplified connecting details and fabrication while reducing the potential for harmful secondary stresses.

-The new structures were immediately embraced on a local level.
+The new structures were also embraced on a local level.
 The St. Louis Post-Dispatch described the bridge’s singular engineering qualities, stating that “Once in a while engineering and architecture, function, and form, utility, and beauty, meet as equals in a triumph of design.
-Everything in sight works and looks good at the same time.
+Everything in sight works and looks good at the same time.”